Course Details

 2. Basic types of statically determinate beams.
 Structural form and idealisation, loading, supports and reactions.
 Static and kinematic determinacy of structures.
 Calculation of support reactions.

-3. Types of internal forces.
+4. Types of internal forces.
 Beam equilibrium differential equations.
 Internal forces diagrams.

-4. Statically determinate plane beams – simply supported, cantilever.
+5. Statically determinate plane beams – simply supported, cantilever.

-5. Statically determinate plane bent beams.
+6. Statically determinate plane angled

-6. Statically determinate plane inclined beams.
+7. Statically determinate plane inclined beams.

-7. Frame structures with internal pins.
+8. Frame structures with internal pins.

 9. Geometric properties of cross-sections.
 The parallel axis theorem.
 The radius of gyration and ellipse of second-order moments of the cross-section.

 10. Basic concepts and assumptions of the linear elasticity and strength theory.
 Stress, displacement, deformation.
-Simple stresses in Civil Engineering – direct tension and compression.
+Simple stresses in civil engineering – direct tension and compression.

-11. Simple stresses in Civil Engineering – shear and bending.
+11. Simple stresses in civil engineering – shear and bending.
 Transverse shear stress.
 Shear stress in thin-walled members.
 Shear centre.

 12. Torsional stress.
 Stability and elastic buckling of axially loaded compression members